BlakeDarrow/DarrowRecipes/source/sphinx/EasyExport.rst

 Export Path
 -----------

-Found underneath the *Prefix* and *Suffix* options, selecting the folder icon next to the string will prompt the user for a destination path.
+| Found directly underneath the *Prefix* and *Suffix* panel options.
+Selecting the folder icon next to the string will prompt the user for a destination path.
 This path is shared between blender scene.
+|
+| This path is absolute, not relative.

 Once a path is selected, "Open Export Folder" will allow you to navigate directly to the folder in Windows Explorer.